jskirchmeier/gifting/readme.md

 Possible Solutions        :                                     4,096
 ```

-This can be done manually and was kept a spreadsheet, updating it each year and manually figuring out with the new
+This can be done manually and was kept in a spreadsheet, updating it each year and manually figuring out with the new
 parings would be.
-As children grow they joined the 'adults' pool (in our family it was the year after graduation from high school,
+As children grow they joined the 'adult' pool (in our family it was the year after graduation from high school,
 so you not only had to become an adult but stopped getting presents from all of your aunts and uncles and now just got
 one and had to buy one also).
-The kids get married and the spouses join the pool.
+Kids get married and the spouses joined the pool.
 This manual process became quite a
 burden and sub-optimal assignments were made (these bad early decisions still haunt the current calculations as all
 history is needed to make the best assignments).